Joint Debiased Representation Learning and Imbalanced Data Clustering: Method

 \subsection{Deep Clustering and Parameter Initialization}

-After convergence of the first training step of our network, yielding a good embedding representation of each training sample in the first step, StatDEC performs clustering in the latent space $\mathcal{Z}$ using Kullback-Leibler (KL) divergence loss:
+After convergence of the first training step of our network, yielding a good embedding representation of each training sample in the first step, we perform clustering in the latent space $\mathcal{Z}$ using Kullback-Leibler (KL) divergence loss:

 where $Q$ is a soft labeling distribution with elements $q_{ij}$. $P$ is an auxiliary target distribution derived from $Q$ with elements $p_{ij}$.
 More specifically, $p_{ij}$ are the elements of the target distribution while $q_{ij}$ is the distance between the embedded $z_i$ and the center $m_j$ of the $j$-th cluster.
 This distance is measured by a Student's \textit{t-}distribution (cf. ~\cite{van2009learning}):